 Chronic upper respiratory conditions

-If your cat has permanent damage to their nasal passages and a compromised immune system, it can lead to chronic upper respiratory conditions and constant sneezing.
-Symptoms of a chronic condition are similar to upper respiratory infections and inflammation but persist over weeks or months, or in intervals of a few weeks.
+If a cat has permanent damage to their nasal passages and a compromised immune system—like with feline immunodeficiency virus (FIV)—it could lead to chronic upper respiratory conditions and constant sneezing.
+Symptoms of a chronic condition are similar to upper respiratory infections and inflammation but persist over weeks or months or in intervals of a few weeks.
 Chronic rhinitis can also lead to recurring bacterial infections.

 Dental disease can cause sneezing, especially if the infection is at the root of the tooth.
 When cats have tooth infections, bacteria can establish in the sinuses.
 This results in inflammation, along with frequent sneezing.

-Symptoms of allergies can occur seasonally due to outdoor allergens like pollen, or year-round allergens like dust or mold.
-Keep in mind, if you let your cat go outside, they are more exposed to chemicals in fertilizers.
-Indoor cats can also come in contact with houseplants that can cause allergic reactions.
+Symptoms of allergies can occur seasonally due to outdoor allergens like pollen or year-round allergens like dust or mold.
+If you introduce a new type of cat litter or cleaning product to your household, that might also be the culprit.
+Keep in mind that if you let your cat go outside, they are more exposed to chemicals in fertilizers.
+Indoor cats can also come in contact with house plants that can cause allergic reactions.

 Allergic reactions occur when a cat’s immune system overreacts to foreign substances or particles.
 These are some of the symptoms of cat allergies to look out for: